AFIT-R/afit-r.github.io/analytics/predictive/resampling.md

 ## *k*-Fold Cross Validation {#kfold}

 An alternative to LOOCV is the *k*-fold cross validation approach.
 This resampling method involves randomly dividing the data into *k* groups (aka *folds*) of approximately equal size.
 The first fold is treated as a validation set, and the statistical method is fit on the remaining data.
-The mean squared error, $MSE_1$, is then computed on the observations in the held-out fold.
+The mean squared error, $$MSE_1$$, is then computed on the observations in the held-out fold.
 This procedure is repeated *k* times; each time, a different group of observations is treated as the validation set.
-This process results in *k* estimates of the test error, $MSE_1, MSE_2, \dots , MSE_k$.
+This process results in *k* estimates of the test error, $$MSE_1, MSE_2, \dots , MSE_k$$.
 Thus, the *k*-fold CV estimate is computed by averaging these values,

 $$ CV_{(k)} = \frac{1}{k}\sum^k_{i=1}MSE_i  \tag{2} $$